ac08/andrewcircelli/content/blog/enthusiastic-apis/index.md

 ## Let's Build on That

 Outside of the two above projects and some use with other public APIs, most of my interfaces I have built are done so directly between my front-end client and back-end server and database.
-This is pretty standard in full-stack development and I am excited to share some of the work I have done for my _Full Stack Futures_ project:
+This is pretty standard in full stack development and I am excited to share some of the work I have done for my _Full Stack Futures_ project:

 ```jsx
 // Full Stack Futures repo - Home.js